Dharundds/Email-Server/README.md

 # Email-Server

-# How this app differ from normal email sending application
+# How this app differ from normal email sending Method in django

 -> This app doesn't requires you to turn on less secure apps in your gmail acc\
 -> Which means it is secure because your gmail actual password is not exposed